Quick icebreakers for online meetings (that don’t suck)

 This gets people thinking creatively and tends to get folk laughing.

-This is a fast-paced game, a card is picked at random and the player has to say what it would be called if it didn’t already have a name.
-They then choose the next person and it repeats until everyone has had a turn.
+This is a fast-paced game; a card is picked randomly, and the player has to say what it would be called if it didn’t already have a name.
+They then choose the next person, and it repeats until everyone has had a turn.

 For example: